Rufous

-Rufous (/ˈruːfəs/) is a color that may be described as reddish-brown or brownish-red, as of rust or oxidised iron.
-The first recorded use of rufous as a color name in English was in 1782.
-However, the color is also recorded earlier in 1527 as a diagnostic urine color.
+Rufous (/ˈruːfəs/) is a colour that may be described as reddish-brown or brownish-red, as of rust or oxidised iron.
+The first recorded use of rufous as a colour name in English was in 1782.
+However, the colour is also recorded earlier in 1527 as a diagnostic urine colour.

-The word "rufous" is derived from the Latin rufus, meaning "red", and is used as an adjective in the names of many animals—especially birds—to describe the color of their skin, fur, or plumage.
+The word "rufous" is derived from the Latin rufus, meaning "red", and is used as an adjective in the names of many animals—especially birds—to describe the colour of their skin, fur, or plumage.